 Donation to charity may be used for items of limited value.
 However, items that are unsuitable for sale at auction are not widely in demand.

-Destruction of an asset is the least favoured method of disposal but may be used
+Destruction of an asset is the least favoured method of disposal but may be used:

 On grounds of national security or public interest, health and safety, legal or human rights issues or environment considerations; or